cdamken/Trade_Republic_Connector/README.md

 - Monitor for changes to the Trade Republic API

 ### Support & Maintenance
-This is an actively maintained project focused on production reliability.
-For enterprise support or custom implementations, please contact the maintainers.
+This project is actively maintained by Carlos Damken ([carlos.damken@gmail.com](mailto:carlos.damken@gmail.com)) with focus on production reliability.

+**What's Protected from Public Repository:**
+- Personal stock market collection results and databases
+- Actual asset prices and trading data
+- Personal trading statistics and metrics

+**What's Available for Contact:**
+- Author information and email for support
+- Repository links and contribution guidelines
+- Technical documentation and examples

+For enterprise support, custom implementations, or production deployment assistance, please reach out via email.

 ---